ipatalas/vscode-totalcommander/README.md

 ## Release Notes

+### 1.0.3

+- Total Commander is no longer killed after closing Code when TC process had been started by the extension

 ### 1.0.2

 - Active/selected file is now also selected in TC after calling the command instead of just opening the containing folder